DanielBMarkham/Info-Ops/manuscript/chapter21.md

 We take a table.
 On it we put post-its every couple of feet or so.
 The post-its say 1,2,4,8,16,32, and 64.
 We put the backlog cards on the table.

 "Ok, guys.
 Let's take 15 minutes and organize these by how relatively complex you think they are to deliver.
-There are no right or wrong answers"
+There are no right or wrong answers."

 We all walk around, move some cards, chat a bit.
 Time's up.

 That's estimating.
 The important thing was the thinking and chatting.
 The rest of it was just props for our magic act.
 The audience looks in one direction, something interesting happens in the place they're not watching.

 This is not a book on process, or estimation.
 This is a book on how to organize and deliver information.
 Estimates are the type of information you might want to organize and deliver.
 More importantly, the process of thinking about what's involved with delivering all of this helps the team organize and align their mental model.
-They ask one another questions, they cross the check the answers with things they already know, they talk about the definition of terms.
+They ask one another questions, they cross-check the answers with things they already know, they talk about the definition of terms.
 They think about strategies to deliver supplementals.

-It's analysis. **Our job is to come up with sneaky ways to get people think about the problem we're working in new ways.**
+It's analysis. **Our job is to come up with sneaky ways to get people to think about the problem we're working in new ways.**

 There are a bunch of other games and processes you can use to get the team regularly thinking through the entire model at once.
 I have a couple of friends that estimate using circus animals.
 Some of my friends refuse to estimate at all.
 Some estimate using man-days.
 Pick one and stick with it, or mix-and-match.
 But you have do something -- and regularly.
-At the very least once a week.
+Once a week at least.
 Something that gets everybody thinking about everything and how it's all going to come together.

 It's fine if our written notes end up reminding us of things we've forgotten.
 It's great if our written notes point us to things we might not have thought about.
 That's cool.
 But it's a huge FAIL if our written notes become inconsistent or too complex for the team to dive down to any spot and have a reasonable conversation about the things there.
 Estimation and other solution-envisioning games prevent this from happening.